-As a traditional, historic, and geographically distinct product, wine is often subjected to an array of unique production methods and processes depending on its place of origin.
-One such process, called the Appassimento method, is most commonly employed in northeast Italy and is an important signature feature in some of the region’s most legendary red and dessert wines.
+Wine is a uniquely traditional and geographically distinct product, ranging in style depending on the region.
+To create these distinct styles, winemakers use an array of unique production methods and processes to create different flavors, aromas, hues, and other characteristics.
+One such process, called the appassimento method, is most commonly employed in northeast Italy and is an important signature feature in some of the region’s most legendary red and dessert wines.

 What Does Appassimento Mean?

 The word appassimento is Italian for “passionate.”
 This wine style may take its name from the concentrated, intense aromas and structures that come from this method, or it may refer to the dedicated, laborious efforts it takes to produce wines of this style.

 It is theorized it was first employed in the region during Roman rule in the first century B.C. as a method of preserving grapes at harvest for future winemaking and allowing winemakers a means to concentrate flavors and sugars, creating a more intensely aromatic and sweeter wine called Recioto.
 Recent adaptations from the early to mid-1900s have employed the process to also create bold, complex dry reds such as Amarone della Valpolicella.

 Today, the appassimento method is still employed both in its traditional manner and with newer innovations, though the basic methods remain the same.
 Certain varieties of red wine grapes are harvested and laid on mats or hung up to dry over the autumn months.
 During this time, the clusters will lose about 30 percent of their water content, making the berries nearly raisinated and packed with flavor and sugar.